jackdewinter/pymarkdown/readme.md

 - Extensible
   - The parser for the project adheres to the GFM specification and most of the rules for the parser leverage the tokens produced by that parser.
-The rules themselves are implemented as plugins, so they are extensible by default.
+The rules themselves are plugins, so they are extensible by default.
 The parser itself will be extended as needed to provide for other Markdown features as needed.

 ## Note